-Using Automated Calls with the Flood & Freeze Sensor
+Using Automated Calls with Flood and Freeze Sensor

 If you have Professional Monitoring1 through a Ring Protect Pro subscription, you can choose to have your emergency contacts called whenever freezing temperatures or water is detected by your Flood & Freeze Sensor.
 When these events occur, your primary contact will receive an automated call from the monitoring center.
 If the primary contact doesn't answer the phone, the second emergency contact will receive an automated call.